 Manual sorting has two problems: it requires effort and consistency.
 Skip one cleanup session, and the backlog doubles.
 Get busy with a project, and suddenly you have 200 unsorted files.

-Automation solves both: the system processes every file as it arrives, regardless of how busy you are.
+Automation solves both: the system processes supported files as they arrive and stabilize, regardless of how busy you are.
 The key ingredients are:

 - File detection — know when a new file appears.